 No other place in Greece can delight the senses of smell and taste like Crete.
 Fine cheeses, cold cuts, olive oils, herbs, honey, wine, raki ...

-Don’t miss the opportunity to meet local people whom are very pleasantly going to guide you through the beautifulness of the Cretan landscape.
+Don’t miss the opportunity to meet local people who are very pleasantly going to guide you through the beautifulness of the Cretan landscape.

-Walk through the vines and the olive trees and finish your trip on the best way: with a glass of fine wine!
+Walkthrough the vines and the olive trees and finish your trip in the best way: with a glass of fine wine!
 Book now for a winery tour!

-Because Crete is the largest of the Greek islands, it offers both developed tourist areas with resort hotels and also quiet coves, hidden beaches and invigorating mountain villages and plateaus that reward the discerning world traveller.
+Because Crete is the largest of the Greek islands, it offers both developed tourist areas with resort hotels and also quiet coves, hidden beaches, and invigorating mountain villages and plateaus that reward the discerning world traveler.
 Wondrous moments, those memorable combinations of time and place that provide you with enriching experiences, are yours - here - if you explore the island.

 When to come

 The climate is ideal for most folk, most of the year.
-Traditional tourist visit period is April to mid-October.
+The traditional tourist visit period is April to mid-October.
 But the best times to visit Crete are in late spring/early summer and in autumn when the weather is not too hot and the summer hordes of tourists have left.
-Conditions are just perfect between Easter and mid June, when the weather is pleasantly warm in most places, beaches and ancient sites are relatively uncrowded and is cheaper and easy to find.
+Conditions are just perfect between Easter and mid-June, when the weather is pleasantly warm in most places, beaches and ancient sites are relatively uncrowded and is cheaper and easy to find.
 Spring and autumn are also the best time for trekking and other outdoor activities.